Your Uniquely Eureka Community Service Experience starts here!

 - While students are challenged to be intentional about their service activities, please know that we are seeking brief responses for goals/reflection fields on the documentation form.
 If any of the fields do not apply, you may note N/A or not applicable.

 - Students documenting service hours for campus opportunities, scholarships, Sandifer Fellowship, etc., should also be recording and keeping their own service records.
-The information collected through College’s service documentation process may be used as reference, but does not suffice as evidence of students’ service involvement.
+The information collected through College’s service documentation process may be used as a reference, but does not suffice as evidence of students’ service involvement.

 Leadership & Service Opportunities